yahoo/proxy-verifier/README.md

 The `client-request` and `server-response` nodes are all that is required to direct Proxy Verifier's replay of a transaction.
-The next section will describe how to specify proxy transaction behavior via the `proxy-request` and `proxy-response` nodes.
+The next section will describe how to specify proxy transaction verification behavior via the `proxy-request` and `proxy-response` nodes.
 Before proceeding to that, however, it is valuable to understand how the Verifier server decides which response to send for any given request it receives.
 Consider again the `client-request` node in the preceding